What is a Plugged or Blocked Milk Duct, and how does it feel?

 - Extreme exhaustion.

-An untreated plugged duct can quickly lead to a painful bacterial infection in the breast called "mastitis."
-The suggestions below will hopefully help you clear the plug and avoid mastitis.
-If there is no change in your breast in two days or you begin to notice signs and symptoms of infection, notify your obstetrician.
+An untreated plugged duct can quickly lead to a painful bacterial infection in the breast called mastitis.
+The tips below will hopefully help you clear the plug and avoid the onset of mastitis.
+If there is no change in your breast in two days, or you begin to notice signs and symptoms of infection, notify your obstetrician.
 Antibiotics may be indicated.

 Treatment suggestions for a plugged duct: follow this plan every 2-3 hours until the plug is relieved.